NEU-DS-4200-F20-Staff/Assignment--D3_Basic_Charts/README.md

 ## Visualization and web page requirements

-You must implement, commit, and push the web page following these requirements:
+You must implement the web page following these requirements:

 **Type**: ​One of the two visualizations you create has to be a bar chart, and the other has to be a line chart.